ufal/UMR/doc/aspect.md

 4. **processes, perfective verb** (morphologically) --> `performance` (by default);
 also `endeavor` may be considered (if it is clear that the process stopped/was interrupted without reaching a result state)
 5. **processes, double aspect verbs** --> `process` (as a back-up) if it is hard/ impossible to distinguish

+Typically, we adhere to surface marking - e.g.,  the sentence _Estonci volili parlament._ should get the `activity` aspect value due to the imperfective verb _volit_ (and we do not imply that it means their parliament is renewed).

 ---
 ## Aspect in UMR